Suraj-Nair71/Melanoma-Detection-Assignment/README.md

 10. Training: The model is trained for 50 epochs.
 The ModelCheckpoint callback saves the best-performing model, and EarlyStopping halts training if validation accuracy doesn't improve for 5 epochs.

-**Technologies Used**
+**3. Technologies Used**

-Python - version 3.11.4
+1. Python - version 3.11.4
-Matplotlib - version 3.7.1
+2. Matplotlib - version 3.7.1
-Numpy - version 1.24.3
+3. Numpy - version 1.24.3
-Pandas - version 1.5.3
+4. Pandas - version 1.5.3
-Seaborn - version 0.12.2
+5. Seaborn - version 0.12.2
-Tensorflow - version 2.15.0
+6. Tensorflow - version 2.15.0

-**Acknowledgements**
+**4. Acknowledgements**

-UpGrad tutorials on Convolution Neural Networks (CNNs) on the learning platform Melanoma Skin Cancer
+1. UpGrad tutorials on Convolution Neural Networks (CNNs) on the learning platform
+2. Melanoma Skin Cancer
-Introduction to CNN
+3. Introduction to CNN
-Image classification using CNN
+4. Image classification using CNN
-Efficient way to build CNN architecture
+5. Efficient way to build CNN architecture

 **Contact**